openl2m/openl2m/docs/devices.rst

 **Arista**

-* Any Arista switch via SNMP, as they all support the same MIBS.
+* Any Arista switch via SNMP, as they all support the same MIBs.
 Tested on 7280CR3 series.
 * The Arista eAPI is also supported, at present in Read-Only mode.

 **Cisco**